Social Studies Related

 This is a special "performance" book.
 It has been used for graduation celebrations and school board performances.
 This idea has been modified from a workshop with Valerie Welk.
 This book is also a good music connection to Black history month.

 Creating this book is not an instant process.
 Suggested time allotment is 1-2 weeks to finish the book.
-To "perform" this book, or just to have the students read along, you will need to purchase a copy of Louis Armstrong's song, "What a Wonderful World".(CD or cassette.)
-The students can be introduced to the song using a book with the same name by Ashley Bryan.The book is bound with a book binding machine , using the thicker binding combs along the 12" BOTTOM of the book.
+To "perform" this book, or just to have the students read along, you will need to purchase a copy of Louis Armstrong's song, "What a Wonderful World".(CD) The students can be introduced to the song using a book with the same name by Ashley Bryan.The book is bound with a book binding machine , using the thicker binding combs along the 12" BOTTOM of the book.
 If it is bound along the bottom, the students can manipulate the pages easily.
 If you decide to use sentence strips, they will have to be placed along the top to be clear from the binding.

 Supplies needed for this book are, 9x12 manila pages, black, light blue, royal blue, and white construction paper, tissue paper in 'sun colors', and 3 or 4 simple blacklines of a world map.
 You CAN use the same map for all four map pages, but this get to be a bit tedious for the students.
 You also can use 2 round maps (looks like a globe), and 2 flat world maps.
 Make sure that the students have see several versions of world maps as well as a globe before you attempt to have them color their maps.